Francis Uzoho: International career

 Uzoho represented Nigeria under-17s at the 2013 FIFA U-17 World Cup.
 Aged only 14, he was an immediate backup to Dele Alampasu.

-In October 2017 Uzoho received his first call-up to the Nigerian senior squad.
+In October 2017, Uzoho received his first call-up to the Nigerian senior squad.
 He made his full international debut on 14 November, replacing Daniel Akpeyi in a 4–2 friendly win against Argentina.

 He was named in Nigeria's 23-man squad for the 2018 FIFA World Cup in Russia.
 By that time he was considered Nigeria's first-choice goalkeeper.
+Uzoho started all three of his team's games at the tournament.

 He withdrew from the national squad in November 2018 due to injury.
 He was a squad member at the 2019 Africa Cup of Nations.
 Uzoho was in goal for Nigeria in the 3rd place match against Tunisia, which they won.

 In October 2019 he suffered a ligament injury in a friendly match against Brazil, and underwent surgery in November 2019.

-On 25 December 2021, He was shortlisted in 2021 AFCON Nations Cup by caretaker coach Eguavoen as part of the 28-Man Nigeria squad.
+Uzoho's injuries and recent performances had reduced him to a back-up role at the 2021 Africa Cup of Nations.
+In his only appearance in the competition, Uzoho kept a clean sheet against Guinea-Bissau in the group stage.
+His team would later be eliminated in the round of 16.

 On 29 March 2022, Uzoho was in goal for Nigeria in a World Cup qualifier against Ghana.
 He suffered criticism for his performance, as an error on his behalf led to a goal for Ghana, and ultimately cost his team entry to the World Cup.
 He tendered an apology, mentioning "I wanted to take my nation to Qatar but rather did the opposite".
 National teammates and ex-internationals, such as Alex Iwobi and Vincent Enyeama, showed support for Uzoho.

+Uzoho started five out of Nigeria's six games in the 2023 AFCON qualifiers, where they topped their group.
+However, during the main phase of the tournament, he lost his starting place in the team to Stanley Nwabali.
+His only appearance at the tournament came during the match against Cameroon when Nwabali got injured and had to be substituted.